Research Accomplishments

 1971: The connection between kidneys and blood pressure

-Funded by the AHA, Dr. Arthur Guyton provides evidence of the overriding dominance of the kidneys in long‐term regulation of blood pressure and in hypertension.
+Through Association funding, Dr. Arthur Guyton provides evidence of the overriding dominance of the kidneys in long‐term regulation of blood pressure and in hypertension.

 1985: Drs.
 Brown and Goldstein awarded Nobel Prize fundamental cholesterol findings

 Drs.
-Joseph L. Goldstein and Michael S. Brown, both of whom received AHA support early in their careers, win the Nobel Prize in Physiology or Medicine for their research on the role of low-density lipoprotein receptors in controlling blood cholesterol levels.
+Joseph L. Goldstein and Michael S. Brown, both of whom received Association support early in their careers, win the Nobel Prize in Physiology or Medicine for their research on the role of low-density lipoprotein receptors in controlling blood cholesterol levels.
 Their research provides new insights into the ways fatty cholesterol enters body cells and why cholesterol levels may become too high.
-(They won the 1984 AHA Research Achievement Award for the same cholesterol-related discovery.)
+(They won the 1984 Research Achievement Award for the same cholesterol-related discovery.)

 1986: Funding for the future